Noxsios/vai/site/README.md

 ## Favicon

-This favicon was generated using the following font:
+Some favicons were generated using the following font:

 - Font Title: Varela
 - Font Author: Copyright (c) 2011 by Admix Designs.
 All rights reserved.